Tampa Bay Buccaneers vs. Los Angeles Rams NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Last season, Tampa Bay's games went over 55.5 points scored, its current matchup's point total, seven (out of 20) times.
+- Of 20 games last year, Tampa Bay had seven with more than 55 points scored, its current matchup's over/under.

-- Last season, three of Los Angeles' 18 games had a combined total higher than 55.5 points scored.
+- Last year, three of Los Angeles' 18 matchups went over 55 total points scored.

-- These teams averaged a combined 54.1 points per game a season ago, 1.4 fewer points than the over/under of 55.5 set for this game.
+- These two teams averaged a combined 54.1 points per game a season ago, 0.9 less points than the over/under of 55 set for this game.

-- Opponents of these two teams averaged a combined 40.7 points per game last season, 14.8 fewer than the over/under in this game.
+- The Buccaneers and the Rams saw their opponents average a combined 14.3 less points per game last season than the over/under of 55 set in this outing.

-- The Buccaneers' average point total in outings last year was 49.3, 6.2 points less than the total in this game.
+- The average over/under the Buccaneers had set in matchups last year was 5.7 less points than this outing's point total.

-- Rams games in 2020 averaged a total of 47.3 points, 8.2 less than the point total in this matchup.
+- The average over/under in Rams games in 2020 was 7.7 fewer points than the point total of 55 for this outing.

 Buccaneers stats and trends

-- Tampa Bay was 12-7 against the spread and 15-4 overall last season when the team recorded over 18.5 points.
+- When Tampa Bay put up over 18.5 points last year, it was 12-7 against the spread and 15-4 overall.

-- Tampa Bay was 12-6 against the spread and 15-3 overall when the team churned out more than 281.9 yards last season.
+- When Tampa Bay amassed over 281.9 yards last year, the team was 12-6 against the spread and 15-3 overall.

 - The Buccaneers had 17 giveaways last year, while the Rams had 22 takeaways.